girot-ethz/ddm/Timetable_DDM_II/Week_07.md

 12:00-12:30, Introduction to the Design Challenge

-- Design a surface water runoff structure
+- Design a surface water runoff structure using the "Oberflächenabfluss" from the Zurich [Gis browser](https://maps.zh.ch/).
-- Connect to existing drainage systems
+- Connect to existing drainage systems using the Öffentliche Oberflächengewasser"layer from the Zurich Gis Browser.
-- Align a new path network to your new water structure
+- Align a new path network to your new water structure.

 12:45-13:30, Design development and Support